 One day in Chicago with Go City

-Last week in Chicago we teamed up with Go City to try out their one day all inclusive city pass .
-If you've seen our previous blogs about Dubrovnik, Geneva and Lausanne then you'll know how much we enjoy using city passes.
+Last week in Chicago we teamed up with Go City to try out their one day all inclusive city attractions pass .
+If you've seen our previous blogs about Dubrovnik, Geneva and Lausanne then you'll know how much we enjoy using this kind of tourist card.
 They're a brilliant way to visit all the main attractions while saving a ton of money!

 Go City cover 29 fabulous cities around the world, including San Francisco, Las Vegas, Sydney and Bangkok!
 Destinations are currently offering free cancellation from 90 days to up to 1 year after purchase, which is handy for the changeable travel times we currently live in, and entry to attractions is through a QR code on the Go City app, so no paper tickets to use (or lose).
 Simples!